braille-systems/tiles-recognition/kivy/readme.md

 1. `sudo apt install libffi-dev`
 1. `pip3 install cython`
 1. `pip3 install jnius`
+1. `buildozer init` (this will create a file `buildozer.spec` where you may configure app name, package, and more)
 1. `buildozer -v android debug` (this may take a while)